As the unprecedented COVID-19 pandemic makes its way across the globe, filling hospital beds at a rapid pace, you’re likely full of questions.

 DispatchHealth is Here to Help

 During this stressful time, DispatchHealth has your back.
-While we’re unable to test for COVID-19 at this time due to the nationwide shortage of testing supplies, we continue to provide in-home care for urgent health needs seniors commonly face, helping them to stay at home and reduce their risk of contracting the virus.
+Our teams can test for COVID-19 as well as treat patients with a known positive test.
+We also continue to provide in-home care for urgent health needs seniors commonly face, helping them to stay at home and reduce their risk of contracting the virus.
 We’re responding to COVID-19 by following all CDC guidelines to keep our patients and providers safe.
-Our providers are required to wear protective equipment including masks, gloves and eye protection to every patient visit.
-For patients with respiratory symptoms, they also wear booties and gowns.
-They’re also wiping down gear before and after every visit, including disinfecting our vehicles thoroughly.
+Our medical teams wear surgical masks, gloves, and protective eyewear for every patient encounter.
+For patients with respiratory and/or COVID-19 symptoms our teams also wear N95 respirator masks, gowns, and shoe covers.
+Additionally, we wipe down our medical cases and equipment before and after every visit, as well as disinfect the car.
+Plus, our teams follow strict guidelines for entering and exiting patient homes, and for disposing material used during patient care.

 You can rely on us to be there for your elderly loved one during this challenging time.
 Request care via our app, our website, or over the phone, and we’ll be at your doorstep within a few hours.